 - Spray a laminate-safe cleaner directly onto the microfiber mop head or floor in small sections.
 Don't spray the entire floor at once because it dries fast.

-- Mop using gentle, sweeping motions, ensuring the pad is just damp, not soaking wet.
+- Mop using gentle, sweeping motions.
+Make sure the pad is just damp, not soaking wet.

 - For sticky spills, use a damp sponge or microfiber cloth with a bit of cleaner or mild dish soap.